 - Required Fees

-- $90 in winter and $100 in spring for registration fees and overnight field trips.
+- $150 for registration fees and overnight field trips.

 - Upper Division Science Credit